In this drug factsheet:DIN (Drug Identification Number)

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from light and moisture and keep it out of reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 What form(s) does this medication come in?

-Each white, oblong, scored tablet, coded "BM/EU" on both sidess, contains glyburide 5 mg.
-Nonmedicinal ingredients: lactose, magnesium stearate, maize starch, silicon dioxide, and talc.
-This medication does not contain tartrazine.
+Each white-to-off-white, oblong tablet, with bilateral break-marks, coded "BM/EU" on both sides, contains glyburide 5 mg.
+Nonmedicinal ingredients: colloidal anhydrous silica, lactose monohydrate, magnesium stearate, starch (cornstarch, and pre-gelatinized cornstarch) and talc.

 Who should NOT take this medication?